foundry-rs/starknet-foundry/docs/src/starknet/account.md

 ```
 ### `account delete`

 Delete an account from `accounts-file` and its associated Scarb profile.
+If you pass this command, you will be asked to confirm the deletion.

 ```shell
 $ sncast \